MeteorHound

 A basic search kit includes a GPS device or phone, a strong magnet (most meteorites contain iron), a hiking stick for probing tall grass, ziplock bags for specimens, and sun protection.
 A metal detector significantly improves your odds for iron-rich meteorites.

-The search radius is estimated from the fireball's duration and terminal altitude.
-Longer-duration events and lower terminal heights produce a wider debris field (strewn field).
-The actual strewn field is elliptical along the trajectory, but we show a circular radius as a starting point.
+The planning radius is estimated from the fireball's duration and terminal altitude.
+Longer-duration events and lower terminal heights can imply a wider debris field, but MeteorHound shows only a broad planning aid, not a predicted fall location.